 Victoria’s biggest ever level crossing removal construction blitz has finished, 2 weeks earlier than planned, with trains running on the new Upfield elevated rail line and vehicles no longer delayed by boom gates after the removal of 4 more dangerous and congested level crossings.

 It’s a major milestone on the project where work has continued with strict safety measures, supporting jobs and businesses through the pandemic.

-Crews have worked since late July to remove four sets of boom gates and raise the rail line over Bell Street, Munro Street and Reynard Street in Coburg, and Moreland Road in Brunswick.
+Crews have worked around the clock since late July to remove four sets of boom gates and raise the rail line over Bell Street, Munro Street and Reynard Street in Coburg and Moreland Road in Brunswick.
 A 2.5-kilometre elevated rail bridge now spans these roads.

 The project is also building two new stations at Coburg and Moreland, which will open to passengers in mid-December.

-As work continues to complete these new platforms, station buildings and customer facilities, trains will run express through Coburg and Moreland stations, with replacement buses and trams to connect passengers with train services.
+As work continues to complete the platforms, station buildings and customer facilities, Upfield line trains will run express through Coburg and Moreland stations, with replacement buses and trams to connect passengers with train services.

-Work will also continue into next year to create more than two MCGs’ worth of community open space underneath the rail line, featuring around 3000 trees and shrubs, along with thousands more seedlings and native grasses.
+Work will continue into next year to create more than 2 MCGs worth of community open space underneath the rail line, featuring around 3000 trees and shrubs, along with thousands more seedlings and native grasses.